MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/package/nuget.md

 ---
 title: NuGet restore, pack, and publish
-description: Learn all about how you can make use of NuGet packages when you are building code in VSTS and Team Foundation Server (TFS). ms.prod: devops ms.technology: devops-cicd ms.topic: conceptual
+description: Learn all about how you can make use of NuGet packages when you are building code in Azure Pipelines and Team Foundation Server (TFS). ms.prod: devops ms.technology: devops-cicd ms.topic: conceptual